 Agreed, marketing is all about choice.
-But the core of a company’s marketing strategy is not just what it chooses to do and not do.
+The core of a company's marketing strategy spans both what it chooses to do and when it chooses to change course.

 It is also about knowing when to switch it up.
-Especially if you just joined a hyper-growth Series A startup.
+Especially if you just joined a Series A startup scaling fast.

 And this is something Ruth Zive, SVP, Ada excels at.